Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

 The use of web maps has rocketed over the last decade.
-Back in 2005, Google Maps [was released](http://en.wikipedia.org/wiki/Web_mapping#History_of_web_mapping), facilitating the use of online maps by the masses everyday life.
+Back in 2005, Google Maps [was released](http://en.wikipedia.org/wiki/Web_mapping#History_of_web_mapping), facilitating the use of online maps by the masses for everyday life.
 Initially, web mapping was the domain of a few large companies like Google, ESRI and NASA.
 However, with the explosion of open source mapping projects under the banner of [FOSS4G](http://foss4g.org/) (short for free open